COMET: Co-Optimization of a CNN Model using Efficient-Hardware OBC Techniques: Proposed Architecture

 \subsubsection{Parallel LUT}

-This is the initial architecture, featuring fewer adders compared to the design shown in Fig.~\ref{fig2}(b).
-It is based on the concept of generating all other LUT contents from the value stored at the $0^{\textnormal{th}}$ address location.
-Chain adders are employed to reuse the partial sum $\theta_3 + \theta_4$, which appears in the LUT contents for the $3^{\textnormal{rd}}$, $4^{\textnormal{th}}$, and $7^{\textnormal{th}}$ address locations, as illustrated in Fig.~\ref{fig4}(a).
-This partial sum is then added to $\theta_1$, which is present in the LUT contents for all address locations.
-The result is either added to or subtracted from $\theta_2$, enabling the generation of all required OBC combinations.
-Notably, the LUT content at the $1^{\textnormal{st}}$ address location can be obtained by subtracting $2\theta_2$ (which can be obtained using a right shift operation) from the content at the $0^{\textnormal{th}}$ address.
-This approach is repeated using subtractors to generate the LUT contents for all address locations.
-However, the architecture exhibits exponential growth in the number of adders and multiplexers with respect to $K$, while the CPD grows linearly with $K$.
-To mitigate this growth, one possible solution is to factor $K$ as $K = p \times q$, thereby limiting the exponential increase to $q$.
-A higher-order $K$ can then be achieved using a larger $p$ and a smaller $q$ using an adder tree of depth log$_2p$.
+This initial architecture uses fewer adders than the one shown in Fig.~\ref{fig2}(b) and generates all LUT contents from the value at address $0$.
+Chain adders reuse the partial sum $\theta_3 + \theta_4$, which appears in the LUTs at addresses 3, 4, and 7, as illustrated in Fig.~\ref{fig4}(a).
+This sum is added to $\theta_1$, present in all addresses, and then added or subtracted from $\theta_2$ to produce all OBC combinations.
+The LUT at address 1 can be obtained by subtracting $2\theta_2$ (via a right shift) from address 0.
+This process continues with subtractors for all addresses.
+While CPD grows linearly with $K$, the number of adders and multiplexers grows exponentially.
+To limit this, $K$ can be factored as $K = p \times q$, restricting the exponential growth to $q$, with higher-order $K$ implemented using an adder tree of depth $\log_2 p$.